 Fully extend and lower the MR scanner bed.
 Attach the bottom half of the head coil and guide the volunteer to lay down, making sure that the volunteer is resting comfortably and has extended their arms comfortably.

+Provide ear plugs to the volunteer for acoustic noise reduction.

+Attach the head coil and small foam pads to immobilize the head.

+Attach pillows around the volunteer’s gripping arm at the level of the arm and elbow, to minimize vibrational coupling to volunteer’s own body and to the walls of the MR scanner.

+Attach the communication ball on the volunteer’s chest, instruct them on how to use it and confirm that the communication ball works well before starting the scans.

-Loosely install the MR-CHIROD on the side of the patient opposite to that of their brain lesion using the corresponding bed-slot (NEED to re-write this sentence.
+Loosely install the MR_CHIROD on the side of the patient opposite to that of their brain lesion using the corresponding bed-slot (NEED to re-write this sentence.
 For either patients for healthy subjects, we do both hands, so here is no need to say “opposite of their brain lesion”).
-With the volunteer’s elbow resting on the table to support the weight of their arm, move the MR-CHIROD handle to the webbing between thumb and forefinger and guide the volunteer to grab the handles of the MR-CHIROD.
+With the volunteer’s elbow resting on the table to support the weight of their arm, move the MR_CHIROD handle to the webbing between thumb and forefinger and guide the volunteer to grab the handles of the MR_CHIROD.